open-edge-platform/geti-sdk/notebooks/README.md

 ```

 To obtain a Personal Access Token:
-1. Open Intel® Geti™ in your browser
+1. Open Geti™ in your browser
 2. Click the **User** menu (top right corner)
 3. Select **Personal access token**
 4. Follow the steps to create and copy your token